ThatGuySam/marvelorder/src/pages/en/howard-the-duck-10658.md

 {
     "adult": false,
     "backdrop_path": "/t3wX0hMH0esnx4SZEbugYCnCoMl.jpg",
-    "genre_ids": [
-        35,
-        14,
-        878
-    ],
     "id": 10658,
+    "title": "Howard the Duck",
     "original_language": "en",
     "original_title": "Howard the Duck",
     "overview": "A scientific experiment unknowingly brings extraterrestrial life forms to the Earth through a laser beam.
 First is the cigar smoking drake Howard from the duck's planet.
 A few kids try to keep him from the greedy scientists and help him back to his planet.
 But then a much less friendly being arrives through the beam...", "poster_path": "/eU0dWo8PJgsSAZFbcyHiUpuLSyW.jpg",
+    "media_type": "movie",
+    "genre_ids": [
+        35,
+        14,
+        878
+    ],
     "release_date": "1986-08-01",
-    "title": "Howard the Duck",
     "video": false,
-    "vote_average": 5.401,
+    "vote_average": 5.4,
     "slug": "howard-the-duck",
     "tags": [
-        "movie",
-        "company-7505",
         "list-8204859"
-    ],
-    "media_type": "movie"
+    ]
 }

 ```